aweirth/MLB-Sportsbetting-Dashboard/README.md

 Data:
 - **raw_pga_2021.csv:** This is the raw CSV from Data Golf's Archive.
-- **masters2021_cleaned111.csv:** This is the cleaned full 2021 Masters CSV from Data Golf, cleaned by the masters_wrangling.R script.
-- **masters2021_lb.csv:** This is a wrangled dataframe from the above masters2021_cleaned111 file.
-This is the data being sent to the leaderboard on the homepage.

 Cleaning Script:
 - **masters_cleaning.R:** This is the script responsible for cleaning the raw csv and prodicing the cleaned CSV's.